She’s been in the hands of over 100 million people. Perhaps she’s slept on your nightstand. She may have even drunk-dialed your ex.

 Siri is dying.
 Long live Susan Bennett.

 Hey there, wondering where this article came from?
-It started with a few people at Typeform just wanting to make something fun.
-Typeform?
-It’s a a tool for conversational data collection.
-Get better data with surveys, quizzes, forms, and order forms that look and feel like you.
+It was produced by some people at Typeform, a tool for conversational data collection.
+Get better data with surveys, quizzes, forms, and polls that look and feel like you.